petermatts/CarSnap/README.md

 For Windows developers (like me), this is a bit trickier.
 The options are either to buy a Mac PC (not recommended unless you have extra $$ lying around), or you need to install a MacOS virtual Machine.
 This [YouTube video](https://www.youtube.com/watch?v=UkdBarxP4nw) (more useful links in video description) is super helpful for the process.
 We will put further instructions more or less custom to this project here if needed at a later date.

+If you want to SSH into the VM, open its settings and under the NAT network adapter click on port forwarding and and add a port (name it what ever you'd like, I'd go with "SSH").
+Add Host Port as 3022 and Guest Port as 22.
+Then to ssh into the VM run and sign into the VM.
+Then in terminal (or VSCode) run `ssh -p 3022 <account name within VM>:127.0.0.1`.
+You will then need to enter your VM account password to complete the process.

 ## Vehicle Identification Setup